awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 You can only have one Aurora Read Replica for a PostgreSQL DB instance\.
 If you try to create an Aurora Read Replica for your Amazon RDS PostgreSQL instance and you already have a read replica, the request is rejected\.

 **Note**
-Replication issues can arise due to feature differences between Aurora PostgreSQL and the PostgreSQL engine version of your RDS PostgreSQL DB instance that is the replication master\.
+Replication issues can arise due to feature differences between Aurora PostgreSQL and the PostgreSQL engine version of your RDS PostgreSQL DB instance that is the replication source\.
 You can replicate only from an Amazon RDS PostgreSQL instance that is compatible with the Aurora PostgreSQL version in question\.
 For example, if the supported Aurora PostgreSQL version is 9\.6\.3, the Amazon RDS PostgreSQL DB instance must be running version 9\.6\.1 or greater\.
 If you encounter an error, you can find help in the [Amazon RDS Community Forum](https://forums.aws.amazon.com/forum.jspa?forumID=60) or by contacting AWS Support\.

 For more information on PostgreSQL read replicas, see [Working with Read Replicas](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html) in the *Amazon RDS User Guide*\.